 6 Ha of land South of Beechwood Place is allocated for residential development of around 100 dwellings.
-Around 50 dwellings will be released in the period to 2026.
-The scale of further land release in the period beyond 2026 will be confirmed by a future Local Development Plan.
 A first phase of around 50 dwellings will be permitted in the period to 2021, with the remaining phase of around 50 dwellings permitted in the period to 2026.